Caring for the Caregiver: 6 Ways to Get Help and Improve Your Health

 This is why it’s so important to find caregiving help so you can take regular breaks and have the time to maintain or improve your own health.

-It might take a little work to create the network of support that you need, but the positive effect on your health and well-being makes it worth it in the long run.
+It might take a little work to build the network of support you need, but the positive impact on your health and well-being makes it worth it in the long run.

 It helps to be flexible and combine help from family, friends, hired caregivers, paid services, and volunteers to get the caregiving help that you need at prices you can afford.